Kiran7007/Interview-Preparation/docs/android.md

 ---

-## What is Gradle?
-- Gradle is the Android build system.
-- It manages project configuration, dependencies, and packaging.
-- Project-level config applies broadly; module-level config is specific to a module.

----

-## What are build variants and product flavors?
-- Build variants combine build type and flavor.
-- Example: `freeDebug` or `paidRelease`.
-- Build types usually cover debug vs release behavior.

----

-## How would you improve build time?
-- Use Gradle build cache.
-- Reduce unnecessary annotation processing.
-- Keep module boundaries coherent.
-- Use appropriate plugins and caching.
-- Parallelize independent jobs.
-- Run targeted tests locally and comprehensive checks in CI.

----

-## What is a release strategy?
-- Use feature flags.
-- Stage rollout gradually.
-- Validate with internal and beta testing.
-- Monitor crash-free sessions, ANR rate, startup performance, and business metrics.
-- Keep rollback paths ready.

----

 ## Git-related questions to be ready for
 - How do you handle merge conflicts?
 - What is the difference between merge and rebase?